mschmidtkorth/logseq-msk-docs/pages/Queries.Advanced Queries.Tutorial.md

 		  	}
 		  #+END_QUERY
 - ## Example 4 - Search for Parts of a Tag
 	- Some people have complicated tag configurations, like: `Topic/boats, Topic/airplanes, Topic/automobiles`.
-To look for _all_ those `Topic`s at the same time, we can use `starts-with`:
+To look for _all_ those `Topic`s at the same time, we can use `starts-with` (in this example, we look for pages starting with `MyT` instead of `Topic`):
 	-
 	  ```clojure
 	  #+BEGIN_QUERY